 If you don’t have a streamlined process for complaints management, you are likely to face bigger risks.
 Makes sure you formulate the complaints process after evaluating all the aspects such as receiving, investigating, and resolving the complaint.
 You may consider answering the following questions:

 A. Are the timelines of the complaint responses specified?

 B. Have you established a centralised database to store complaints and their respective investigations and resolutions?

 C. Who will be responsible to record the complaint?
 Who will be involved in the investigation?
 Who will review the entire process? and much more.

 D. Which complaints will go to management?

-These are just a few of many questions that you can ask yourself and your team to establish the standardized complaints management process.
+These are just a few of many questions that you can ask yourself and your team to establish the standardised complaints management process.